Thiggel/Monotonic-Early-Exit/blogpost.md

 ### Easy and Difficult Sequences: Understanding Hidden State Saturation
 In the previous section, we found that a Transformer model trained with a weighted cross-entropy objective exhibits a monotonic pattern in token predictions.
 However, this doesn’t mean the model can confidently exit early on every possible sequence.
 Some sequences are more straightforward ("easy") while others are more ambiguous ("difficult").
-For instance, consider the sequence "One of the biggest cities in the world is New _".
-The next word is likely to be "York" because it's a well-known fact.
-In contrast, the sequence "The students went to _" is harder to predict without additional context.
+For instance, consider the sequence "*One of the biggest cities in the world is New _*".
+The next word is likely to be "*York*" because it's a well-known fact.
+In contrast, the sequence "*The students went to _*" is harder to predict without additional context.

-### Investigating Hidden States: Easy vs. Difficult Sequences
 To further investigate what happens in early exiting, in this section, we look at which sequences are "easy" for the model, and which are "difficult".
 We say that a sequence is "easy" if for that sequence the hidden state at the early layers is already almost the same as it will be after the final layer.
-Intuitively, this means that early on the model has almost the same idea about which token comes next as after all the layers.
+We call such a hidden state saturated.
+Intuitively, this means that early on in the forward pass the model has almost the same idea about which token comes next as after the full pass.

 We use the CNN Daily Mail summarization dataset, selecting 2500 examples from the validation set.
-These sequences are fed into a T5 model using the CALM method in an autoregressive manner, recording the hidden states at each layer.
+These sequences are fed into a T5-large model using the weights from the CALM method in an autoregressive manner, recording the hidden states at each layer.
 With this procedure, we generate 24 hidden states per sequence, given the T5 model has 24 layers.

-We compute the cosine similarity between the last hidden state (used for next token prediction) and the hidden states from each previous layer.
+We compute the cosine similarity between the last hidden state (used for the next token prediction) and the hidden states from each previous layer.
 This similarity vector shows how quickly hidden states saturate.
 If hidden states become similar to the final state after just a few layers (e.g., 4-6 layers), further computation yields minimal benefits.
 We classify such sequences as "easy".
 Conversely, sequences requiring almost the entire network to saturate are "difficult".
-We calculate the mean similarity to the final hidden state across layers for each sequence, and label the 1000 sequences with the highest mean similarity as "easy" and the 1000 sequences with the lowest mean similarity as "difficult".
+To find these sequences, we calculate the mean similarity to the final hidden state across layers for each sequence, and label the 1000 sequences with the highest mean similarity as "easy" and the 1000 sequences with the lowest mean similarity as "difficult".

-In these experiments, we look at when the hidden state becomes saturated, and at whether the hidden state similarity increases monotonically.
-For each layer, we measure the cosine similarity to the hidden state of the final layer, and if this similarity is larger than 0.9, we say the hidden state is saturated.
-For this analysis, we chose this number somewhat arbitrarily, but it corresponds to situations in which the hidden state at a certain layer is similar to the final hidden state.
+In these experiments, we are investigating two things: the saturation of the hidden states and the monotonicity of the hidden state similarities.
+We say that the hidden state is saturated at layer *N* if the cosine similarity between the hidden state of that layer and the hidden state of the last layer in the network is equal to or larger than 0.9.
+The threshold of 0.9 was chosen empirically after experimenting with the hidden states of various sequences.

 > [!NOTE]
-> A hidden state being saturated does not mean that the prediction cannot change.
-Small changes in the hidden state may lead to different predictions.
+> A saturated hidden state does not imply that the prediction cannot change.
+Small changes in the hidden states may lead to different predictions.
 > Also, we don't know what the proper threshold for classifying a state as saturated is.
-In some cases it may be the case that the cosine similarity between two hidden states is 0.999, but the predictions made by those layers are different.
+In some cases, it may be the case that the cosine similarity between two hidden states is 0.999, but the predictions made by those layers are different.
 > Nonetheless, looking at the similarity of hidden states across layers, gives us some insight into how feasible early exiting is, and which sequences are "easy" and "difficult".

 [reference the table somewhere]